javidel/modern-data-warehouse/json/json.md

 ## Task 1: Upload JSON tweets into Object Storage

+1. Before start the exercise you need to **Download the Data**.
+Download the JSON dataset from the following [LINK](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/fro8fl9kuqli/b/json_data/o/JSON_Full_tweets.json "download")

-1. Once you have downloaded the JSON containing some tweets, we need to upload them into Object Storage.
+2. Once you have downloaded the JSON containing some tweets, we need to upload them into Object Storage.
 First we need to create a bucket.

     ![Go to Buckets](./images/create-bucket.png)

-2. Click on **Create Bucket**
+3. Click on **Create Bucket**

     ![Create Bucket](./images/create-bucket2.png)

-3. Set the name for the bucket.
+4. Set the name for the bucket.
 We are going to call it **json_data**.
 Then click the **create** button.

     ![Define Bucket](./images/create-bucket3.png)

-4. Select the **json_data** bucket.
+5. Select the **json_data** bucket.

     ![Select Bucket](./images/select-bucket.png)

-5. Click on the **upload** button.
+6. Click on the **upload** button.

     ![Select Bucket](./images/select-upload.png)

-6. Select the JSON file we just downloaded and then click on **upload**
+7. Select the JSON file we just downloaded and then click on **upload**

     ![Select Bucket](./images/upload-json.png)

-7. We should see the JSON file there.
+8. We should see the JSON file there.

     ![Select Bucket](./images/file-uploaded.PNG)